-During pregnancy and shortly after birth, the health of an infant and mother greatly rely on the knowledge and care of medical professionals.
-Although in most cases, experienced physicians and medical staff members have the knowledge, experience and training to competently care for a mother and infant’s medical needs, there is unfortunately the risk that mistakes will be made and health issues will be overlooked.
+During pregnancy and shortly after birth, the health of an infant and mother greatly relies on the knowledge and care of medical professionals.
+Although in most cases, experienced physicians and medical staff competently care for a mother and infant’s medical needs, there is unfortunately the risk that mistakes will be made and health issues will be overlooked.

-It’s important to note, however, that not all cases are considered medical malpractice if a failed diagnosis occurs, For instance, you must have a medical relationship with your healthcare provider, such as a physician-patient relationship.
-A doctor who offers you poor advice yet isn’t your primary doctor isn’t liable for you or your baby’s injuries.
+It’s important to note, however, that not all failure to diagnose cases are medical malpractice.
+You must have a medical relationship with the healthcare provider.
+A doctor who offers you poor advice as a friend, but there is no professional doctor-patient relationship, isn’t liable for you or your baby’s injuries.

-In addition, your doctor’s failure to diagnose must be what caused you and/or your infant’s injuries.
-For example, even if you doctor failed to diagnose gestational diabetes, you cannot sue for injuries if a slip and fall accident leads to injuries.
-In other words, the injuries must have come from the condition that your doctor didn’t diagnose but otherwise should have.
+In addition, your doctor’s failure to diagnose must be what caused you and/or your baby’s injuries.
+For example, even if your doctor failed to diagnose gestational diabetes, you cannot sue for injuries if a slip and fall accident injures your baby.
+However, if diagnosed but untreated gestational diabetes caused harm, it may be medical negligence.

 Common Reasons for Failure to Diagnose

-- Failure to conduct a proper physical exam and review the mother’s medical history
+- Conduct a proper physical exam and review the mother’s medical history

-- Failure to diagnose and treat infant health problems such as jaundice
+- Diagnose and treat infant health problems such as jaundice

 Consequences of Failure to Diagnose